 Measure Currently available data Data source Relevance to measure Comments 7.2.1 Employment by occupation (by demographic categories) maintains or improves baseline levels Number of people in employment grouped by industry, sex and age Scotland's Census Indirect measure The data only contains a demographic breakdown by age and sex.
 The data only contains absolute numbers, not percentages from a baseline.
 The data is taken from the census and is therefore infrequent.
-7.2.2 High-skilled occupations as a proportion of the workforce (High-skilled occupations are classified in the SOC2010 categories 1,2,3 (by demographics) maintains or improves baseline levels High-skilled occupations (data for levels 1-4) as a proportion of the workforce per industry and demographic Scotland Labour Market data tables Direct There is a lot of data to parse and categorise.
+7.2.2 High-skilled occupations as a proportion of the workforce (High-skilled occupations are classified in the SOC2010 categories 1,2,3 (by demographics) maintains or improves baseline levels industry and demographic Scotland Labour Market data tables Direct measure There is a lot of data to parse and categorise.
 7.2.3 National improvement in Work Related Quality of Life scale (WRQoL) 1.
 Percentage of people who respond positively to work's impact on mental and CIPD Working Lives Scotland Proxy measure Several different measures from the Working Lives Scotland report could be looked at in conjunction.

 physical health (%) 2.
-Percentage of people who answered positively about how they feel at work 7.2.4 For affected groups, wage differences are on balance better or equal to previous work 1.
-Annual salary for those currently in a green job vs those not in green job (percentage of respondents by salary bracket) 2.
-Number of people who responded wage as a barrier to moving to a green job Energy Workers Survey - Your Job in a Net Zero Scotland Initial analysis Indirect The data is from the Energy Workers' survey.
+Percentage of people who answered positively about how they feel at work 7.2.4 For affected groups, wage differences are on balance better or equal to previous work • Indirect measure The data is from the Energy Workers' survey.
 It does not include data from all affected groups.
 7.2.5 For affected groups, work packages are on balance better or equal to previous work No relevant data at present collected